 Hand spectroscope with fixed slit

-This tool requires a good training and an appropriate light source.
+This tool requires a good training and an appropriate incandescent light source (halogen or LED is also ok).
 Colorless stones show no absorption spectrum.
 The sunlight shows a typical absorption spectrum, the Fraunhofersche lines.
 Fluorescence lamps show an emission spectrum.
-For demonstration you may examinate besides gemstones also liquids or flames colored by metalsalts.
+For demonstration you may examinate besides gemstones also liquids or flames colored by metal salts.

-The spectroscope can be focused.
-This is necessary as the slit type of spectroscope can't show the whole length of the scale in focus at once.
-You may choos between the spectroscop without or with a wavelength scale.
+Some spectroscopes can be focused.
+This is useful as the prism type spectroscope can't show the whole length of the scale in focus at once.
+You may choose between the spectroscope with or without a wavelength scale.
 The wavelengtscale is adjusted to the yellow D-Line of natrium at 589.3 nm.
 The wavelengts of the absorption spectrum allow to identify the coloring elements.
 Table of elements and their spectral lines

 Handspectroscope with wavelength scale